metarank/metarank/doc/features/scalar.md

-## Scalar features
+# Scalar feature extractors

-The most typical use case of mapping data from incoming events to ML features is to use them as is without any transformations.
+The most typical use case of mapping data from incoming events to ML features is to use them as is, without any transformations.
 Metarank has a set of basic extractors to simplify the process even more:
-* boolean: take a true/false field and map it to 1 and 0
+* `boolean`: take a true/false field and map it to 1 and 0
-* number: take a number and use it as is
+* `number`: take a number and use it as is
-* string: do a one-hot encoding of low-cardinality string contents of the field
+* `string`: do a one-hot encoding of low-cardinality string contents of the field

-### Boolean and numerical extractors
+## Boolean and numerical extractors

 Consider this type of incoming event, emitted by your backend system when a product goes in stock, or it's price changes:
 ```json